Curriculum Policy Statement 2020

-At our Lower School we provide the Early Years Foundation Stage 0-5 Curriculum which covers our three to five years age range.
+At our Primary School we provide the Early Years Foundation Stage 0-5 Curriculum which covers our rising three to five years age range.
 We work together with parents and carers to create a smooth transition from home to school.
 Our Nursery Class builds on the experiences, skills and knowledge that the children bring with them.
-Mrs Smith and Mrs Brown make home visits prior to children starting school to help this transition by meeting and getting to know every child.
-A copy of the Foundation Stage Curriculum is available from the DfE (September 2012), and the school has a copy that you may read.
+Our Nursery staff make home visits prior to children starting school to help this transition by meeting and getting to know every child.
+A copy of the Foundation Stage Curriculum is available from the DfE website (September 2012).
 Our Nursery and Reception Classes display weekly planning which parents are encouraged to follow.
+More information can be found on our Learning Platform Class Pages.

-In Years 1 to 4 the National Curriculum (DfE NC September 2014) is taught; it provides clear programmes of study and performance descriptors for each Key Stage and Year Group.
+In Years 1 to 6 the National Curriculum is taught; it provides clear programmes of study and performance descriptors for each Key Stage and Year Groups.
 We use the NC and various published schemes to support our planning.
 Long term plans for each subject area are organised into a Two Year rolling programme of Topics, in order to provide a broad and balanced curriculum, for all our children in our KS1 and KS2 classes.
 These long term plans are evaluated and reviewed annually by staff.
-While we build upon the key skills and knowledge we also encourage imagination, creativity, excellence and enjoyment from both staff and children alike.
+While we build upon the key skills and subject knowledge we also encourage imagination, creativity, excellence and enjoyment from both staff and children alike.
+We expect teaching to be inspirational and learning to be inspired and fulfilling.

 We are sure that a positive attitude to and a love for learning, once developed in the early years, will stay with the children throughout their lives.
 We are as concerned with your child’s attitude to learning as with his/her ability to learn.